-- 4.1.1 It is expected that the management operations will commence following Practical Completion of the new planting. - 4.1.2 It should be noted that the proposed timing of operations in the following Works be influenced by seasonal weather conditions and factors such as variability in growth rates. - 4.1.3 In the maintenance schedules set out below, the timing of operations (e.g. by season or month) is only given where this is critical, either in terms of achieving optimum results or minimising potential disturbance to wildlife.
+- 4.1.1 It is expected that the management operations will commence following Practical Completion of the new planting. - 4.1.2 It should be noted that the proposed timing of operations in the following Works Programme are flexible and it is anticipated that the exact programme of works will be influenced by seasonal weather conditions and factors such as variability in growth rates. - 4.1.3 In the maintenance schedules set out below, the timing of operations (e.g. by season or month) is only given where this is critical, either in terms of achieving optimum results or minimising potential disturbance to wildlife.
 In general terms pruning of mature shrubs as well as operations to mature trees, which may contain breeding birds, should avoid the bird breeding season.
-In most years this is from late February to August inclusive. - 4.1.4 Please refer to Appendix A for detailed planting proposals, drawings 1619 A3 04-05 for proposed planting schedule.
+In most years this is from late February to August inclusive. - 4.1.4 Please refer to Appendix A for detailed planting proposals, drawings 1619 A13 06-07 for proposed planting schedule.